 Could we please ask that you ensure PE kits are kept in school all week.
-Our PE days are Tuesdays where we will be learning all about TRI-GOLF and Fridays where we will be DANCING, but there are often extra PE opportunities throughout the week.
+Our PE days are Thursdays and Fridays where we will be participating in Gymnastics and Hockey, but there are often extra PE opportunities throughout the week.
 Children will also have daily physical activities.

 - We expect children to read as much as possible.
 Children in year 6 should be reading daily.

 - By the end of year 6, children already should know all of their times tables.
 We recommend that children practise these as much as possible.
 We are now signed on to 'Rockstars Times tables which is proving very popular and practise makes perfect when it comes to times tables!